UCLA Travel Study Student Guide

 If you are not a U.S. citizen, a tourist visa may be required.
 Please visit the consular Web sites for the countries you will be visiting for instructions on obtaining your tourist visa.
 Do not apply for a student visa.

 You are responsible for making your own travel arrangements to and from your program destination.
+We recommend waiting until late March/early April to book flights for your program.
 Some programs may require you to arrange transportation during the program.
 Be sure to follow flight instructions for your program carefully.

 Accommodations and Meals